andrevberaldo/API-algalog/README.md

 # API-algalog

 This project was built on the Mergulho Spring Rest bootcamp provided by Algaworks School.
-Main features: Back-end for a logistic system, implementing the best pratices of Rest Api using Spring to do so.
+Main features: Back-end for a logistic system, implementing the best pratices of Rest Api.

 Technologies used: